beos33/noxasense/docs/api.md

   - Error logging with monitoring tools
 - Each session is tied to an `application_id` for multi-app support
 - Pageviews are linked to sessions via `session_id`
+- CORS is configured to accept requests from all origins